emjosephs/eQTL/README.md

 The main idea is that you want to keep these scripts in a bin folder and create a "data" folder and a "results" folder adjacent to your scripts folder.
 Inside the results folder, mmake specific folders for each run -- I do this using dates.

+To use these you will need to install SciPy and NumPy

 Here are the steps for analysis:
 ## Creating genotype files for each gene: make_snps_files.py